ParvinaOdinaeva/homepage_6/README.md

 ## Here is my homework from module 6 - presenting a task list

-The webpage was created based on the knowledge gained from previous modules, updated with a page icon, openGraph, using arrow function in JS and Flex in CSS
+The webpage was created based on the knowledge gained from previous modules, updated with a page icon, openGraph, using arrow function & array in JS and Grid in CSS

 Demo